• Home

 Exchange students with adequate skill in Japanese can enroll for any regular course regardless of which faculty/department they are enrolled in.

-Purpose and Contents of Global Internship (Kyoto)
+Purpose and Contents of the Student Research (Nagasaki)

 What you will learn through experience